-The National Air and Space Museum is offering a grant of $5,000, to be awarded in even-numbered years (2016, 2018, 2020 etc.), to support research on aerospace topics.
-The product created as a result of the grant must be in any form suitable for potential public dissemination in print, electronic, broadcast, or other visual medium, including, but not limited to, a book manuscript, a video, or film script, or monograph.
-Potential topics might be contemporary aviation or space events that are of interest to the general public; significant persons, historical events or trends that illuminate the history of human flight in air and space; records; or compendia of aerospace source material.
+The National Air and Space Museum is offering a grant of $5,000, to be awarded in even-numbered years (2020, 2022, 2024, etc.), to support research on aerospace topics.
+The product created as a result of the grant must be in any form suitable for potential public dissemination in print, electronic, broadcast, or other visual medium, including, but not limited to, a book manuscript, video, film script, or monograph.
+Potential topics might be contemporary aviation or space events that are of interest to the general public; significant persons, historical events, or trends that illuminate the history of human flight in air and space; records; or compendia of aerospace source material.

 Funds may be used to support research travel and expenses, or to produce a product of the research as outlined above.
 Recipients of the award need not be in residence at the National Air and Space Museum.